romba050/biolib-c-wasm/README.md

 This repository contains a Dockerfile and a build script to assist with the compilation of C and C++ to Wasm.

 ## Getting started with Docker
-Download `build.sh` and place it in the folder of the project you wish to compile.
+After copying  this repository, place `build.sh` in the folder of the project you wish to compile.
+See section "The build.sh script".

+To install docker, see https://docs.docker.com/get-docker/.

-You can fetch and run the docker image directly from Docker Hub by running the following command:
+From that same folder, you can fetch and run the docker image directly from Docker Hub by running the following command:
 ```
 docker run -v $PWD/build.sh:/build.sh -v $PWD:/input -v $PWD/output:/output biolib/c-wasm
 ```